shubhamld/Beyonnex/README.md

 * If we assume only characters from 'a' - 'z' are allowed, Array approach could also be used to store character count instead of hashmap like below, rest of the logic will remain same: int[] charCountArray = new int[26]
 * Theoretically, this approach will also have time complexity of - O(n)
-* Practically this approach could be even faster as hashMaps put operations(hash value calculations) are eliminated
+* Practically this approach could be even faster as hashMaps put/get operations(hash value calculations) are eliminated